-Make A Gift Now (please designate "Fairhaven" on the form).
+Make A Gift Now ("Fairhaven" will autofill on the form).

 All gifts to Fairhaven support student learning and enrichment.
 You can make an unrestricted gift to be used at the discretion of the Dean where it is most needed, or you can designate your gift to a particular project or funding priority.